 At Carnegie Mellon, we select our freshmen class from a large group of very qualified candidates.
 We don’t use a calculation to arrive at our admitted class.
 Calculations can’t take into account all of the factors we like to consider when making admission decisions.
 No single grade, factor, score or activity will automatically gain or deny you admission to Carnegie Mellon.
 We treat every applicant as an individual, taking great care to make our admission decisions fair, thorough and sensitive.
 We’re interested in students who can be successful at Carnegie Mellon, while taking full advantage of all the university has to offer and enriching our campus community.

 Our admission process is designed to select a highly talented, diverse undergraduate population with high aspirations who will succeed at Carnegie Mellon.
 If you’re applying to academic programs, your high school talent and/or potential will be a significant factor in our admission decision because it’s the most meaningful indication of your motivation and abilities.
 We pay close attention to your curriculum rigor, the grades you’ve earned and the work you’ve accomplished.
 We’re interested in seeing that you’ve challenged yourself within your secondary school environment.
 If you’re applying to programs in the arts, your artistic performance will be either the main factor or a significant factor (depending on the program) in our admission decision.

 Standardized test scores add to our knowledge of your ability, but we don’t make decisions simply on the basis of test scores alone.
-Your secondary school record and standardized test scores (all SAT Tests or ACT Tests and SAT Subject Tests) work together to make up the academic portion of your evaluation.
+Your secondary school record and standardized test scores (all SAT or ACT Tests) work together to make up the academic portion of your evaluation.

 Your non-academic interests, including extracurricular accomplishments, part-time jobs, hobbies and community service also play a very important role in the admission process.
 We also consider leadership, motivation, passion and perseverance, community and volunteer service and other experiences when making admission decisions.